nathan-sheffield/nathan-sheffield.github.io/_posts/2023-09-21-hello-world.markdown

 - general "philosophy" type stuff
 - miscellaneous content (e.g. poetry, tierlists, shaggy dog stories, etc).

 The exact ratios of these topics remains to be determined.
-Also fair warning, posts will probably vary a good deal in terms of quality of writing / comprehensibility / degree of technical content.
+Also fair warning, posts will probably vary a good deal in terms of quality of writing / comprehensibility.

 That's all I want to say for now.
 See you next time, world[^1]!